 1. What do I say to my children about our safety?

 Much of this will be determined by how you rationally answer this question for yourself.
-What do you believe are the odds that your family will experience a similar trauma?
-Once you have answered these questions for yourself, selective truth telling–based on the principles listed above– may be advisable.
+What do you believe are the odds that your family will experience significant physical or financial consequences from COVID-19?
+Once you have answered these questions for yourself, selective truth telling–based on the principles listed above–may be advisable.

 2. Is there anything I can do to protect my children from all the fallout?

 • Aggressively pursue your own adjustment.
 If I am afflicted I will have a more difficult time helping my child.
 If I believe we are significant medical or financial risk, then it ‘s important to develop an action plan for coping with and responding to this.
 Consultation with a good psychologist or mental health professional can be very helpful in this regard.
 Many psychologists now offer video conferencing services.